Frequently asked questions

 1. Always alert the authorities in case of an accident on ice

-1. Take down the LifeBoard and disassemble the ice kit.
+1. Take down the LifeBoard and remove the ice kit

-1. Attach the safety strap on yourself and secure the safety line to the shore.
+1. Put on the safety strap and attach the safety line to the bank

-1. Stay on shore, place the LifeBoard flat on the ice and push it out to the victim.
+1. Stay on the shore, place the LifeBoard flat on the ice and push it out to the victim

-1. If you miss, you can try to reel in the line to the distressed person or try again.
+1. If you miss, you can try to reel the line in to the distressed person or attempt again.

-1. Once the victim has grabbed the LifeBoard, the rescuer can pull the person to shore with the safety line
+1. Once the distressed individual has grabbed onto the LifeBoard, the rescuer can safely pull them to shore using the safety line.

 What is the delivery time for a LifeBoard?

-Normal delivery time is 2-4 weeks.
-If you need LifeBoard faster, please contact us.
-We would like to discuss your specific situation and whether the equipment can reach you even faster.
+The standard delivery time is 2-4 weeks.
+If you need LifeBoard sooner, please feel free to contact us.
+We would be happy to assess your specific situation and see if we can get the equipment to you even faster.

 Is LifeBoard worth the money?